cubesys-GmbH/ros_v2x_apps/README.md

 The *cube-its* framework is designed to seamlessly integrate Intelligent Transportation Systems (ITS) applications and Vehicle-to-Everything (V2X) communication capabilities within a ROS 2 environment.
 It facilitates data exchange and communication between vehicles and external entities such as other vehicles, infrastructure, pedestrians, and cloud systems, leveraging V2X communication technologies.

-The framework comprises multiple nodes and components that collaboratively handle GNSS data, vehicle kinematics, I/O operations, ITS facilities, and V2X communication, utilizing the [Vanetza](https://www.vanetza.org/) library, as illustrated in figure 1.
+The framework comprises multiple nodes and components that collaboratively handle GNSS data, vehicle kinematics, I/O operations, ITS facilities, and V2X communication, utilizing the [Vanetza](https://www.vanetza.org/) library, as illustrated in Figure 1.

 Furthermore, *cube-its* serves as a comprehensive platform for the development, deployment, and operation of ITS applications and related innovations.